antrusd/ssh-logging-assignment/README.md

 On the Server and Client, the requirements for ansible to be working are openssh-server ( for remote connection ), python-minimal and python-setuptools.
 All of those packages are already installed by default on most distro, so we can just move forward.

 On the workstation deployer, the machine where we will execute the ansible, make sure the ansible are available.
-You can use `pip install -r requirements.txt` if you already have python-pip installed.
+You can run `pip install -r requirements.txt` inside `ansible-playbook` directory if you already have python-pip installed.

-Before we run the ansible, make sure we write target machine on the inventory file, with following format:
+Before we run the ansible, make sure we write target machine on the inventory file at `ansible-playbook/inventory`, with following format:

 ```ini
 [server]